The Average Real Estate Broker Salary in Each State

 After meeting state-specific experience and education requirements, agents can then apply for a broker’s license, taking on more responsibilities, including managing other agents, overseeing transactions, and ensuring compliance with legal standards.

-Education and licensing requirements for becoming a broker
+What are the education and licensing requirements for becoming a broker?

 Agents who are interested in becoming a real estate broker must take specific educational and licensure steps.